What is a DeFi Safety Review?

 To check this we look at the public artifacts of deployed contracts, check them against straightforward questions and grade them on their response.
 A short summary of the process is below and the detailed process here (tl;dr).

-The DeFi Safety audits check the smart contracts using a Process Quality Audit.
+The DeFi Safety reviews check the smart contracts using a Process Quality Review.
 This process is applicable to any smart contract, not just DeFi.

-- Single consistent standard for all audits (so direct comparison possible)
+- Single consistent standard for all reviews (so direct comparison possible)

 - Can be refreshed regularly (say once a quarter)